-Dr Tony Sam George is the Dean of Humanities and Social Sciences, Head of the Psychology department and spearheads Centre for Research.
-He is also the director of CAPS.
-With over two decades of clinical and teaching experience, Dr Sam George’s vision is create a culture of sharing best practices and knowledge and helping individuals reach their full potential through CAPS.
+Dr Tony Sam George is the Dean of Humanities and Social Sciences, Head of the Psychology Department and spearheads Centre for Research.
+He is also the Director of CAPS.
+With over two decades of clinical and teaching experience, Dr George’s vision is to create a culture of sharing best practices and knowledge, and helping individuals reach their full potential through CAPS.

-Ms Anamika Viswanathan is a UK trained Business Psychologist and Visiting Faculty at Christ University who has been associated with CAPS since its inception in 2015.
-She looks after overall quality control and mentors the Content Development and Creative Design Committees.
-She also conducts interactive training sessions and workshops on soft skills, communication and professional proficiency.
+Ms Anamika Viswanathan is a UK trained Business Psychologist and Faculty at CHRIST (Deemed to be University), who has been a part of CAPS since its inception in 2015.
+She looks after the overall quality control and mentors the Content Development and Creative Design Committees.
+She also conducts interactive training sessions and workshops on soft skills, communication, and professional proficiency.

-Mr Sabu John is a Counselling Psychology graduate and an MPhil Scholar at Christ University.
-He has also been present with CAPS from the time of its inception.
+Mr A. Sabu John is a Counselling Psychology graduate and a PhD Scholar at CHRIST (Deemed to be University).
+He has been an integral part of CAPS since its inception.
 He is the mentor of ‘Chetna- Child Sensitisation’ workshop and also guides all the CAPS volunteers with variety of interactive sessions.
 He brings in a creative edge to all the CAPS outreach programs, making learning fun and enjoyable.

-Dr Vijayalaya Srinivas, Coordinator of CAPS at the BGR campus is an engineer turned psychologist who is interested in student development activities like coaching for competitive exams, peer mentoring and peer counselling.
-He is part of CAPS right from its inception and clearly enjoys reverse mentoring from its volunteers.
+Dr Vijayalaya Srinivas, Co-Ordinator of CAPS at the BGR campus, is an engineer turned psychologist who enjoys conducting student development activities like coaching for competitive exams, peer mentoring and peer counselling.
+He has been a part of CAPS since its inception and enjoys reverse mentoring from its volunteers.

-Mr Stephen S is an assistant professor from the Department of Psychology at Christ University.
+Mr Stephen S is an Assistant Professor in the Department of Psychology at CHRIST (Deemed to be University).
 At CAPS, he mentors the CLASS team.
-His academic orientation enables him to bridge the gaps between what the students require and how CLASS can cater to these needs.
+His academic orientation enables him to bridge the gap between what the students require and how CLASS can cater to their needs.
 His comprehensive knowledge about leadership development, learner and teacher styles are vital to the work of CLASS.

-Dr Padmini Ram is the Assistant Professor at the School of Business Studies and Social Sciences, CHRIST (Deemed to be University).
-A PhD from the University of Cambridge, with over a decade's experience in development consulting and academics across 3 continents, she brings in a unique blend of academic rigour with grassroots development outlook.
+Dr Padmini Ram is an Assistant Professor at the School of Business Studies and Social Sciences, CHRIST (Deemed to be University).
+A PhD from the University of Cambridge, with over a decade's experience in Development Consulting and Academics across 3 continents, she brings in a unique blend of academic rigour with grassroots development outlook.
 She has been a CLASS mentor at BGR campus since May 2017.

-Ms Swathy Divakar is a Media and Communication Studies graduate at Christ University.
-Her area of interests includes Public Relation, Social Media and Event Management.
-She has completed various internships at GOLIN MENA, Gulf Daily News and other organizations exhibiting a passion for event management and strong organisational skills with a courteous personality.
+Ms Swathy Divakar is a Media and Communication Studies graduate from CHRIST (Deemed to be University).
+Her areas of interest include Public Relation, Social Media, and Event Management.
+She has successfully interned at GOLIN MENA, Gulf Daily News, and other organisations, exhibiting a passion for event management and strong organisational skills with a courteous personality.
 She mentors CAPS Hut of Augmented Learning (CHAL) Wing and the Marketing Team at CAPS.

-Ms Christina Francis is an MPhil Scholar with the Department of Social Work at Christ University.
-She has a Master’s Degree in Social Work, with work experience with organisations like TEACH FOR INDIA, AWAKE, SNEHAGRAM.
+Ms Christina Francis is an MPhil Scholar with the Department of Social Work at CHRIST (Deemed to be University).
+She has a Master’s Degree in Social Work.
+She also has experience working with organisations like TEACH FOR INDIA, AWAKE, SNEHAGRAM.
 Whether working on academic, extracurricular or professional projects, she applies leadership, teamwork and management skills.
 She is the Co-ordinator for CAPS English and Writing Support (CEWS) Wing as well as the CAPS Media & PR committee.

 Psychometric tests are offered to members of Christ to get a better understanding of their strengths and aptitudes.
 These tests assess topics like personality, learning styles, career interests, etc. This wing also aims to equip individuals with essential skills needed for their career prospects.